 In addition to Mexico, Canadians and Americans can visit each others’ countries for 180 consecutive days.
 Get a T-Mobile North America plan and you can keep the same data and texts rolling even.
 Yea NAFTA!

 If you’re British and you stay in the EU, you can take a car ferry then drive to any fellow member country and put down roots for six months.
+For now anyway.
+Other EU countries don’t have the nasty Brexit complications to worry about.

 Your Island Paradise